creativecommons/creativecommons.github.io-source/CONTRIBUTING.md

 - Make sure that there are newlines at the end of every file.
 - We use 2 spaces as the standard indentation in our HTML files.

+### Note

+Not all issues have skills marked on them, especially if they are simple issues that do not require proficiency in any specific framework or language.
+Those issues are gone when filtering by skill in the [Issue Finder](https://opensource.creativecommons.org/contributing-code/issue-finder/)

 ## Questions or Thoughts?

 Talk to us on [our developer mailing list or Slack community](https://creativecommons.github.io/community/).